mino29/arch-i3/README.md

 set them up to myself.
 Hope you find theme useful in some way.

+## 🎨 colorscheme

+- Primary: TokyoNight
+- Secondary: Dracula
+- Tertiary: Gruvbox

+Use to love Nord, then realise the low contrast is hurting my eyes, switch to TokyoNight.
+Wherever TokyoNight is unavailable I'd use Dracula.
+If neither are available I use Gruvbox.

+Making a colorscheme takes too much work and I'm too lazy for that.

 ## 💽 Programs that I use

 - OS: Arch Linux